omkarcloud/botasaurus/docs/docs/google-maps-scraping-tutorial.md

 ---

 # 🌐 Google Maps Scraping Tutorial

 ## 🏗️ What Are We Building?

-In this tutorial, we're going to build a scraper for Google Maps, designed to extract valuable data like phone numbers and websites of businesses, which can be used for selling B2B products.
+In this tutorial, we will be Scraping Google Maps for Leads.

+By scraping Google Maps, we can access the phone numbers and websites of businesses.
+This invaluable data allows us to reach out and promote our products effectively.

 ![Scraped Leads](/img/scraped-leads.png)

-Alongside developing a practical scraping tool, you'll gain hands-on experience in:
+In this tutorial, not only will you develop a practical scraping tool, but you will also gain hands-on experience in:

-- Running bots parallelly for fast scraping.
+- Running bots in parallel for faster scraping.
-- Getting a bird's-eye view of how a typical web scraping project is done with Botasaurus.
+- Understanding the overall process of a web scraping project with Botasaurus.
-- Storing the extracted data in CSV and JSON formats.
+- Saving the extracted data in both CSV and JSON formats.
-- Implementing your scraper in a Docker environment for consistent and reproducible running of the scraper.
+- Setting up your scraper in a Docker environment for consistent and reproducible execution.

 Now that you have an overview of what's in store, let's start building!